Hair: Red (Fades to Strawberry, Blonde)

 ZILLAH GLORY (AEA, SAG/AFTRA) has enjoyed screen roles in STILL ALICE, OLIVE KITTERIDGE, CONVERSATIONS WITH GOD, and Sony/Crackle's TV series START UP.
 Regional theater credits include Valerie in THE WEIR, Eurydice in Sarah Ruhl's EURYDICE, a two-city, two-year engagement as Barbara DeMarco in the comedy show SHEAR MADNESS, Quincy/Bart Simpson in MR. BURNS, A POST ELECTRIC PLAY, and the 7-part Worcester/Lady Percy track in an athletic adaptation of Shakespeare's HENRY IV, PARTS I & II.
 Her favorite role to date is world-renowned autistic spokesperson and livestock consultant Temple Grandin in Sylvia Peto's musical TEMPLE, directed by Gabriel Barre.

 Zillah was featured in independent GREYSCALE with NYC-local dir.
 Yaniel Paulino.
-Just recently, the pilot episode of PARK SLOPE MOMS THE SERIES (helmed by Grammy-nominated singer/actress Alexandra Foucard/directed by Annetta Marion) for which she played Angela Polo, was voted 2022's Best Dark Comedy for the NYWIFT/iWomanTV Online Shorts Festival and awarded 1st Place for Audience Choice Award.
+Just recently, the pilot episode of PARK SLOPE MOMS THE SERIES (helmed by Grammy-nominated singer-actress Alexandra Foucard and directed by Annetta Marion) for which she played "Angela Polo," was voted 2022's Best Dark Comedy for the NYWIFT/iWomanTV Online Shorts Festival and awarded 1st Place for Audience Choice Award.

-Zillah spent 8+ years teaching improv to "at-risk" youth while also performing commercially for parties before she became the Teen Arts Council Coordinator for The Palo Alto Children's Theatre.
-During that time, Zillah worked developmentally with a core group of 15 teen artists, mapping a year's worth of completed projects dedicated to raising awareness of mental and behavioral health needs for teenagers, during which time she directed three shows, one of them the being the play "Irrepressible" by Betsy Franco.
+Zillah spent 8+ years teaching improv to "at-risk" youth while also performing commercially for parties before she held a role as the Teen Arts Council Coordinator for The Palo Alto Children's Theatre.
+During that time, Zillah worked developmentally with a core group of 15 artists, mapping a year's worth of completed performances and projects dedicated to raising awareness of mental and behavioral health needs for teenagers, during which time she directed three shows, one of them the play "Irrepressible" by Betsy Franco.
 Z was also a proud member (under Karen Altree-Piemme's leadership) of the teaching-and-improvisational Red Ladder Theater Company, deployed by San Jose Repertory Theater.